solvedDev/Item-Generator/README.md

 3. ```activate_domain``` = Where the item has to be in order to be considered "activated".
 Valid inputs are the ones supported by the has_equipment filter by Minecraft (any, armor, feet, hand, head, leg, torso).
 4. ```focus_behavior``` = Define what happens if the player holds the item here. ```consumable``` allows to input *true*/*false* and ```turn_into``` defines which item the player holds after consuming the original item.
 5. ```on_use``` = Put the components which shall be added while holding/using the item into the ```add_components``` object.
 The syntax follows the default Minecraft syntax and one can input any component though some might not work or cause Minecraft to crash.
 The other arguments are a work-in-progress.

+Some components aren't part of the standard entity.
+One might need to add these components to the ```force_component_reset``` argument.
+Make sure to define all needed default arguments.